Machine Learning the Tip of the Red Giant Branch: Results

-where $M_I$ and $(V - I)$ are the ML predictions for the I band magnitude and $(V-I)$, $\Delta M_I$ and $\Delta{(V-I)}$ are their associated empirical errors from the bolometric corrections, and $\rho_{M_I (V-I)}$ is the correlation between $M_I$ and $(V-I)$ which was calculated by taking the covariance of the two variables from the full simulation dataset.

-The error on the machine learning in $M_I$, $\Delta M_I$, $(V-I)$, and $\Delta (V-I)$ was included by randomly drawing values from the distributions given in Figure \ref{fig:mError} and adding them to the values predicted by the ML emulator for each set of parameters $\theta$ sampled.~This is similar to the procedure used by \citet{2019MNRAS.482.1352M}.~These errors are highly subdominant to the errors on the calibration and the bolometric correction.~We determined convergence by demanding that the autocorrelation time $\tau$ was less than 0.1\% the length of the chain and that it had changed by less than 1\% over the previous 10,000 steps \citep{2010CAMCS...5...65G,Sokal}.~In all cases we found that the MCMC converged within 120,000 steps, but we allowed it to continue to 500,000 to ensure that the walker was no longer influenced by its starting location.~We discarded half of the sampler as burn-in.

-A corner plot showing the results of the MCMC for the LMC is given in Figure \ref{fig:corner1}.~The corner plots for the other systems we studied are visually similar and are included in the appendix in Figures \ref{fig:corner3}, and \ref{fig:corner4}.
+The error on the machine learning in $M_I$, $\Delta M_I$, was included by randomly drawing values from the distributions given in Figure \ref{fig:mError} and adding them to the values predicted by the ML emulator for each set of parameters $\theta$ sampled.~This is similar to the procedure used by \cite{2019MNRAS.482.1352M}.~These errors are highly subdominant to the errors on the calibration and the bolometric correction.~We determined convergence by demanding that the autocorrelation time $\tau$ was less than 0.1\% the length of the chain and that it had changed by less than 1\% over the previous 10,000 steps \cite{2010CAMCS...5...65G,Sokal}.~In all cases we found that the MCMC converged within 120,000 steps, but we allowed it to continue to 500,000 to ensure that the walker was no longer influenced by its starting location.~We discarded half of the sampler as burn-in.~A corner plot showing the results of the MCMC for Y19 is given in Figure \ref{fig:corner1}.~The corner plots for the other systems we studied are visually similar and are included in the appendix in Figures \ref{fig:corner2}, \ref{fig:corner3}, and \ref{fig:corner4}.